DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > The second time this lightning is triggered, the damage increases to 10 (3d6) lightning damage.
 The third time this lightning is triggered, the ritual is ruined, unleashing its destructive energy as described in **Stopping the Ritual** below.

 > [!abstract]+ **The Ritual is Completed**
-> If the druids successfully complete the ritual, the **tree blight** Wintersplinter is born as described in <span class="citation">Druids’ Ritual (p.
+> If the druids successfully complete the ritual, the **tree blight** Wintersplinter is born as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#DruidsRitual">Druids’ Ritual</a> (p.
 200)</span>.
 The druid naturalists then turn to attack the players as Wintersplinter begins its march on the Wizard of Wines winery.
-(If the players don’t stop it, Wintersplinter destroys the winery as described in <span class="citation">Wintersplinter Attacks (p.
+(If the players don’t stop it, Wintersplinter destroys the winery as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#WintersplinterAttacks">Wintersplinter Attacks</a> (p.
 180)</span>, then returns to Yester Hill, where it stands dormant near its birthplace awaiting further orders.)
 >
 > If the players are defeated, the druids stabilize them and bring them to the Gulthias Tree as sacrifices.
 Before binding the players, the druids remove any visible or easily found weapons, focuses, magic items, and containers (e.g., backpacks) from the players’ persons, which they store at the base of the statue that once held Wintersplinter.
 >
-> All druids then depart from the hill except Svarog, who buries himself in mud nearby as described in <span class="citation">Hidden Graves (p.
+> All druids then depart from the hill except Svarog, who buries himself in mud nearby as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#HiddenGraves">Hidden Graves</a> (p.
 198)</span>.
 Two **berserkers** also bury themselves in mud not far away.
 The players must succeed on a DC 11 Dexterity (Stealth) check to retrieve their belongings without awakening Svarog or his berserker guardians.
 >
 > When the players regain consciousness, they find themselves disarmed and lashed to the trunk of the Gulthias Tree, with webs of small, black roots extruding from the tree’s base and penetrating their skin.
 A player is restrained while bound in this way, and poisoned for as long as the roots remain in their skin.
 A web of roots has AC 10, 10 hit points, and regenerates 10 hit points at initiative count 20 of each round if it has at least 1 hit point and isn’t in sunlight or running water.
 >